 Does My Parrot Have Mites?

-The most obvious sign of a mite infestation is seeing them moving on your parrot’s skin.
+The most obvious sign of a mite infestation is seeing them move on your parrot’s skin.
 They’ll be more active at night around the head and vent.
-However, mites are nocturnal, so it’s hard to see if your parrot is infected with them.
+Other noticeable symptoms of mites in parrots include:

-Unfortunately, mites can’t be removed by the preening process, so your bird may become obsessive with their grooming, developing self-mutilating tendencies as a result.
+Unfortunately, mites can’t be removed by the preening process, so your parrot may become obsessive with its grooming, developing self-mutilation tendencies.

 Coughing Or Wheezing

-Parrots with mites in their respiratory tract will have difficulty breathing.
+Parrots with mites in their respiratory tract will experience difficulty breathing.
 This is usually accompanied by coughing, wheezing, and open-mouthed breathing.
-Parrots might also sneeze continuously and gasp for air.
+Parrots might sneeze continuously and gasp for air.

-Similarly, look out for a change in vocalization or newly-developed clicking sounds.
+Similarly, check for a change in vocalization or newly-developed clicking sounds.
 These indicate that mites are burrowed deep in the respiratory tract and are causing discomfort.

 Feather loss or bald patches indicate that your parrot has a mite infestation.
-Parrots pull their feathers out with their excessive preening and foot scratching to get relief from all the mites.
-As a result, they pluck their feathers where the mites have burrowed.
+Parrots pull their feathers out with excessive preening and foot scratching to get relief.
+So, they pluck their feathers where the mites have burrowed.

 In the morning, you’re most likely to find patches of feathers at the bottom of the cage where nocturnal mites have feasted on their blood and parrots have tried to get rid of them.